Efficiently Fuelling a Quantum Engine with Incompatible Measurements: The setup

-Note that the extra quantum added by the measurement process (see Supplementary Note 2) is also extracted perfectly in the feedback step.
-This additional quantum of energy is a purely quantum effect, which exceeds the classical bound on extractable work from the Brownian heat engine at zero temperature (see Supplementary Note 1).
+Note that the extra quantum added by the measurement process (see Appendix B) is also extracted perfectly in the feedback step.
+This additional quantum of energy is a purely quantum effect, which exceeds the classical bound on extractable work from the Brownian heat engine at zero temperature (see Appendix A).
 Addition of extra noise from simultaneous measurement of non-commuting observables is required by quantum mechanics~\cite{arthurs_simultaneous_1965,loudon_squeezed_1987,clerk_introduction_2010,caves_quantum_1982,caves_quantum_2012,bergeal_phase-preserving_2010,haus_quantum_1962}, and our measurement engine exploits the energetic consequence of this added noise by demonstrating that it can be rectified to produce useful work.

 The extracted work is also equal to the sum of the average energy given by the thermal bath ($\mathcal{Q}_{\text{T}}=\hbar\omega\bar{n}$) and the average energy given by the measurement process ($\mathcal{Q}_{M}=\hbar\omega$).
 Hence energy is conserved and we have $\langle W\rangle=\mathcal{Q}_{\text{T}}+\mathcal{Q}_{M}\equiv \mathcal{Q}$.
 In addition, energy $\mathcal{Q}_{M}$ is lost by the measuring apparatus such that the latter has to be re-energized to be compatible with the Wigner-Araki-Yanase theorem~\cite{wigner_messung_1995,araki_measurement_1960,yanase_optimal_1961,ahmadi_wignerarakiyanase_2013}.
 The measurement engine in this case also has unit work conversion efficiency, i.e., $\eta=\langle W\rangle/\mathcal{Q}=1$.
-Above we have not accounted for the additional cost to erase the memory of the Maxwell's demon, which is discussed in Supplementary Note 4~\cite{landauer_irreversibility_1961}.
+Above we have not accounted for the additional cost to erase the memory of the Maxwell's demon, which is discussed in Appendix D~\cite{landauer_irreversibility_1961}.